TPZDSP3/tpz-charts/README.md

 # tpz-charts
 Helm charts developed by TZ UK

-## How to update it
+## How this works

-Every time that a chart package (`.tgz`) is updated, the helm repository index file is updated by the GitHub Actions Workflow.
+Every time that a chart package (`.tgz`) is updated, the helm repository index file is updated by the GitHub Actions Workflow (`/.github/workflows/update-index.yml`).

+## How to update the chart repo

 You can package your charts using `helm package $CHART_NAME --version "$CHART_VERSION"`.